 Almost five years ago I was sitting in the same spot as many of you.
 Originally from Sydney, I knew that Medicine was the career for me – but I didn’t know where I would be studying it – let alone if I would even get in.
 I had also heard many a thing about the upward hill that awaited those fortunate to get in:

 “Med school = no social life”, “Med school will turn your hair white”, “Welcome to Med school – this is your life now”.
 Admittedly it made me doubt whether I was even cut out for Medicine.

 But here I am today - a Doctor!
-Choosing to study Medicine at Bond was the best decision I ever made and I learned so many lessons during the process.
+Choosing to study Medicine (CRICOS 0101292 and 111520H) at Bond was the best decision I ever made and I learned so many lessons during the process.
 So, let’s cut to the chase!

 I’m sure all of you who are considering medicine as your future career have worked your asses off to get here today.
 Whether it be aiming for the best ATAR, OP, WAM, UMAT/CMAT or GAMSAT score you can, you all know the value of hard work.
 But from my experience, the hard work doesn’t stop there.
 Although the hardest part of Med School is getting your foot in the door, the hard work certainly continues from years one to five (and well after you graduate).
 But honestly, that’s what makes doing medicine so worthwhile!

 2. You're not perfect - and that's ok